 Keto oatmeal: an easy 5-ingredients recipe

-Almond butter – or any nut butter you love.
-Obviously, seed butter works well too if you have a nut allergy
+- Almond butter – or any nut butter you love.
+Obviously, seed butter works as well if you have a nut allergy.

 How to cook a paleo porridge?

 There’s no difference to regular porridge.
-First, add all the ingredients in a saucepan and simmer 2-3 minutes.
+First, add all the ingredients to a saucepan and simmer for 2-3 minutes.

 Coconut porridge topping ideas

-Heat until it starts to simmer, bring to a light boil, then lower the heat and simmer for 2-3 minutes, stirring occasionally, until thickened.
+- Heat until it starts to simmer, bring to a light boil, then lower the heat and simmer for 2-3 minutes, occasionally stirring, until it has thickened.

-Off the heat when it reach the consistency you like.
-If you like a creamy thick porridge 2 minutes is great, if you like a drier texture keep cooking as you will do for regular oatmeal.
+- Take it off the heat when it reaches the consistency you like.
+If you like a creamy thick porridge, 2 minutes is ideal.
+If you like a drier texture, keep cooking as you will do for regular oatmeal.